 Here's Harry (3rd from right, front row) with his Benslow cello, on the Under 11's Course in 2015.

-Performing regularly in chamber concerts with his mum and dad at the local church, St.Martin's Worcester, Harry has helped to raise funds for the Loan Scheme,
+Performing regularly in chamber concerts with his mum and dad at his local church in Rugby, at his Grandparent's local church, St.Martin's Worcester, and in the photo below at his Grandfather's Rotary President's Evening in Worcester, Harry has helped to raise funds for the Loan Scheme,

-and in 2017 gained a place to study at the Royal Academy of Music Junior Department under Božidar Vukotic.
+and in 2017 he won a place to study at the Royal Academy of Music Junior Department under Božidar Vukotic.
 Having grown, Harry has now moved onto a '7/8ths' size.

 He applied to upgrade his instrument writing